All Episodes

 At the same time, it is mind-boggling to watch this thing.

-Russians were told over breakfast on the uh main news of Vesti FM, a state radio station, uh, like the government and much of Russia's media has reverted the old habits of Soviet years in which a sinister American hand was held to lie behind every conflict, especially those embarrassing the Moscow.
+Russians were told over breakfast on the main news of Vesti FM, a state radio station, like the government and much of Russia's media, has reverted to the old habits of Soviet years in which a sinister American hand was held to lie behind every conflict, especially those embarrassing in Moscow.

 It was aired on Wednesday by Sergei Markov, a senior political scientist who is close to Putin.

-George Bush's administration is promoting the interest of John McCain, said Dr. Markov, to the Russian people.
+George Bush's administration is promoting the interests of John McCain, said Dr. Markov, to the Russian people.

 Bush himself did not want a war in the South Ossetia, but his Republican Party didn't leave him any choice.